Select the UI Link button from any library database to determine whether the library has electronic access to the resource.

 UI Libraries subscribes to resources based on how many people we anticipate may be simultanously using material.
 If you receive an error message that indicates that all user seats are occupied, try again later.
 If the problem continues, please notify us.

 You can use the interlibrary loan system to have our staff either scan/send copy of journal that we have in print or to obtain from another library.
-Either way, materials will be your university email after registetering for the system.
-Using this service is free and unlimited for those affiliated (UI or UHIC).
+Either way, materials will be your university email after registering for the system.
+Using this service is free and unlimited for those affiliated with the University of Iowa (including UIHC).

 You need to start at a University of Iowa Libraries web page in order to be validated through the proxy server.